AidenQuinn/AidenQuinn/README.md

 ## Certifications

 I’m currently enrolled in a full-time CompTIA Computer User Support course and have passed CompTIA's A+ Core 1 (220-1101) exam.
 I expect to be fully A+ certified in November 2022.
+As of September 2022, I'm certified in Microsoft Azure Fundamentals (AZ-900):

 ![microsoft-certified-azure-fundamentals copy](https://user-images.githubusercontent.com/20598581/195670734-f3862cc1-0426-4627-97fe-7707a5c27d4c.png)